Last verified: 17 days ago

 Absorption & Bioavailability

 Good — the picolinate form is specifically designed to enhance chromium absorption compared to other chromium salts.
-One rat study suggests sericin may further enhance bioavailability, but this hasn't been confirmed in humans.
+One rat study suggests co-administration with silk sericin may further improve bioavailability, but this has not been tested in humans.

 Red Flags to Watch For

-- Most positive studies test chromium picolinate in combination with other ingredients (berberine, mulberry, amino acids), making it hard to isolate chromium's specific contribution
+- Often studied in combination products (e.g., with berberine, amino acids, vitamin D), making it hard to isolate chromium's specific contribution

-- Animal studies (fish, chickens, rats) make up a significant portion of recent research — these findings may not apply to humans
+- Animal studies (fish, chickens, rats) make up a significant portion of the evidence base and may not apply to humans

 Products Containing Chromium Picolinate